codydecoder/CYC-Workouts/README.md

   We made our tasks for the day on the figJam board and did the tasks we assigned ourselves to get the project done.
   # Technology Used
   MERN STACK, MongoDb,Express,React,Cors, Vite.
+# Project ScreenShot

+# Plan Board ScreenShot

+# Challenges and Struggles
+  we had some technical issues along the way of this project. git was small issue that the start but that was fixed in no time.
+The planning was good and execution for the most part was great just some things we could have done with organizing what we might have wanted to work on first.